HouseMcBride/PacMan/README.md

 WEEK 4 PacMan Movement Exercise Assignment at MIT

 ### Description
 The assignment was to simulate PacMan biting down across the screen.
+I used four different images of PacMan.
+I was able to update them giving the illusion he was eating.

 ### Installation
-I used four different images of PacMan and using an array I was able to update them depending on where the image was located in relationship to the webpage.
+Apply is to the web browser.
+No additional software is necessary.

 ### Usage
 The function is called on a mouse click.
 Every time it is called it will update the image, position and direction on the screen.